Centennial Chapter 13 Bankruptcy Lawyer

 - Pay your tax obligations in a feasible manner

-There are various reasons why a person may file Chapter 13 bankruptcy.
+There are various reasons why a person may file Chapter 13 bankruptcy in Colorado.
 Wagner Law Office, P.C. will take the time to discuss the possible benefits of a Chapter 13 filing.

 Unlike in Chapter 7, there is no means test for Chapter 13.
 A filer, however, must have a high enough monthly income to fund your repayment plan.
 You cannot file for Chapter 13 as a business and you must be able to propose a plan that pays off all your debts.